A Typed Lambda-Calculus for Establishing Trust in Probabilistic Programs: Reduction strategy and examples

-The labelling of new redexes proceeds as follows.
-For any label $\alpha $, all redexes generated by the reduction of redexes $u\pi_j, \{\ldots \}, \test u$ with label $\alpha $ are labelled with a unique new label $\alpha_0$.
-The label $\alpha _0$ is also used for all redexes generated by the reducti $u[s/x]$ of all redexes $(\lam x . u )s$ labelled $\alpha $.
-We call these redexes {\it body-generated}.
-The redexes generated by the term $s$ which is being substituted by the substitution $[s/x]$ produced by redexes $(\lam x . u )s$ labelled $\alpha $ are labelled by new different labels $\alpha_1, \ldots , \alpha _n $ -- all of which are different both from $\alpha$ and from $\alpha _0$ -- for each different label of an occurrence of $x$ in $u$.
-In other words, two redexes generated by the term $s$ being substituted for the variable $x$ will have the same label if, and only if, the two occurrences of $x$ that we replace by $s$ have the same label.
-We call these redexes {\it argument-generated}.
+\item {\bf Argument-generated redexes.} The redexes generated by the term $s$ which is being substituted by the substitution $[s/x]$ produced by redexes $(\lam x . u )s$ labelled $\alpha $ are labelled by new different labels $\alpha_1, \ldots , \alpha _n $ -- all different both from $\alpha$ and from $\alpha _0$ -- for each different label of an occurrence of $x$ in $u$.
+In other words, two redexes generated by the term $s$ being substituted for the variable $x$ will have the same label if, and only if, the two occurrences of $x$ that we replace by $s$ have the same label. \end{itemize}